MIFARE Cracking

 Cloning the Card

-As I didn't want to overwrite my badge in case there were any errors I bought a pack of "Magic MIFARE" cards on Amazon.
+As I didn't want to overwrite my badge in case there were any errors I bought a pack of "Magic MIFARE" cards on Aliexpress.
 These cards have an unlocking code (0x40 or 0x43) so that the entire card can be written once unlocked, which makes it possible to change the UID.

 The cloning process is pretty simple: